Page 1: Biography

 Farm worker, soldier, editor, worker for the blind

 This biography, written by Penelope Hansen, was first published in the Dictionary of New Zealand Biography in 1998.
 It was updated in February, 2006.

 Clutha Nantes Mackenzie was born on 11 February 1895 at Balclutha, the seventh and youngest child of Thomas Noble Mackenzie, an MP and businessman, and his wife, Ida Henrietta Nantes.
 For a few months in 1912 Thomas was prime minister of New Zealand, and from 1912 to 1920 he was the country's high commissioner in London.

 Clutha was educated at Mornington School, Otago Boys' High School and Waitaki Boys' High School.
 He was always more interested in the outdoors, however, and as a youth spent as much time as possible on two vessels that frequented the southern waters of New Zealand: the lighthouse steamer Hinemoa and the defence vessel Lady Roberts.
 He wanted to join the navy, but instead went to the Weraroa Experimental Farm near Levin as its first agricultural cadet, and later transferred to the Ruakura Farm of Instruction.
 He took a job on a farm before working for 10 weeks during the 1913 waterfront strike, loading ships in Wellington with other members of the farming community.
 He was then employed on a hill country sheep farm.

 At the outbreak of the First World War he enlisted with enthusiasm and went with the Wellington Mounted Rifles Regiment to Egypt.
-From there he was sent to Gallipoli, and in the ferocious battle for Chunuk Bair, in August 1915, he lost his sight when a shell fell short from a British man-of-war.
+From there he was sent to Gallipoli, and in the ferocious battle for Chunuk Bair, in August 1915, he lost his sight when a shell fired from a British man-of-war fell short.
 Sent to England with other blinded soldiers for rehabilitation, Mackenzie was taken under the wing of Sir Arthur Pearson who, blind himself, had founded St Dunstan's Hostel for Blinded Soldiers and Sailors.
 The overriding philosophy there was one of independence and self-help and Clutha Mackenzie responded with vigour.
 By 1916 he was editing a lively magazine for the troops, Chronicles of the NZEF.
 Presumably he dictated his contributions to a typist and edited submitted articles with the assistance of a reader.